wgalbraith/280/docs_student/quantities-exercises.md

 <h3>Computations</h3>
 <p><b>a.</b> If you have traveled 100 miles in 2 hours, how fast are you going in miles per hour?</p>
 <p><b>b.</b> If you record X births in a six month period with a population of 1 million, what is the birth rate in units of births per person per year?</p>
-<p><b>c.</b> If you observe a 10 Celsius temperature rise when 10,000 joules are added to 238 grams of water, what is the specific heat capacity in joules per gram per kelvin?</p>
+<p><b>c.</b> The specific heat capacity of a substance measures how well in maintains heat.
+The units for specific heat capacity are joules per gram per degree kelvin.
+If you observe a 10 Celsius temperature rise when 10,000 joules are added to 238 grams of water, what is the specific heat capacity in joules per gram per kelvin?
+You may need to up the conversion factor between degrees Kelvin and degrees Celsius.</p>
 </li>

 <li>